Nyx-Hasif/LeaderBoard-FCC/README.md

 # LeaderBoard-FCC
-this leaderboard fetch API from FCC platform
+this leaderboard fetch API from FreeCodeCamp platform